quyphamdev/George-Mason-University/README.md

 # George-Mason-University
-Source code of homeworks and projects that I have written during my years at GMU
+Source code of homeworks and projects that I have written during my years at GMU.

 # CS 112
 Python source code